 - Know what’s in your water.
 Reach out to your local water utility to ask them to test for PFAS or share the results if they’ve already tested.
 For information on water filtration systems that reduce PFAS, click here.

 - Watch out for packaged foods.
-It’s generally a good idea to stay away from greasy or oily packaged and fast foods, as the packages often contain grease-repellent coatings.
+It’s generally a good idea to stay away from greasy or oily packaged and fast foods in paper packaging, as the packages often contain grease-repellent coatings.
 PFAS can also be used to impart water resistance to food packaging.
-Examples of items likely treated with PFAS include microwave popcorn bags, takeout containers and other packaging from grocery stores, and fast-food wrappers and bags.
+Examples of items likely treated with PFAS include microwave popcorn bags, takeout containers and other packaging from grocery stores or fast-casual restaurants, and fast-food wrappers and bags.
 However, PFAS-free alternatives have also been coming on the market.
 A sample of the offerings has been compiled here.